Walden Lost: COVID-19

 Or, shall I say, we all want to let go of this breath that waits for good news.

-This new coronavirus, Covid-19, has us in lockdown, sitting on our chests and spreading to others relentlessly.
+This new coronavirus, Covid-19, has us in lockdown, sitting on our chests, and it is spreading to others relentlessly.
 It is living well and free.

 “The mass of men lead lives of quiet desperation.
 What is called resignation is confirmed desperation.
 From the desperate city you go into the desperate country, and have to console yourself with the bravery of minks and muskrats.”